 After 10 years together and 2 years married, long hours of work led to the deterioration of Mike’s relationship.
-Director and Lawyer Fiona Wadey helped him to ensure the divorce process was as amicable as it could be.
+The Family Company helped him to ensure the divorce process was as amicable as it could be.

 “We’d reached a point where my wife and I simply couldn’t see a way forward.
 I was putting in long hours for my business and my wife just had enough.

 At first, I was very worried, I was in a panic that I would lose everything – I’d heard some shocking stories.
 I went to see a solicitor at another firm, but she had no time for my fears and it was not a helpful meeting.
-I spoke to Fiona who told me to try to calm down, to come straight over to see her.
-She was brilliant, honest about the process and how long it would take.
+I spoke to the Family Law Company who told me to try to calm down, to come straight over to see her.
+My lawyer was brilliant, honest about the process and how long it would take.

 We have two young sons so it was always in my mind to keep things as amicable as possible – it was never just about me, or my wife.
 I was desperate to keep our home as it’s an ongoing project, a rural home I’d planned especially for the children to enjoy.